vishvAsa/sanskrit/vyAkaraNam/whitney/07_Chapter_III_EUPHONIC_COMBINATION.md

 secondary derivatives from bhoga etc.

 i\.
-Before r, the cases are few, and the usage apparently divided: thus, takra, sakra, vakrá, çukrá, vigrá, ugrá, túgra, mṛgra, ván̄kri; but vájra and pajrá (?).
+Before r, the cases are few, and the usage apparently divided: thus, takra, sakra, vakrá, śukrá, vigrá, ugrá, túgra, mṛgra, ván̄kri; but vájra and pajrá (?).

 j\.
-Before v (of the suffixes va, van, vin, etc., and participial vāṅs) the guttural is regularly preserved: thus, ṛkvá, pakvá, vákva; vákvan, ṛ́kvan, rikvan, çukvan, mṛgvan, túgvan, yugvan; ṛ́kvant, pṛ́kvant; vāgvín, vagvaná, vagvanú (with further sonant change); vivakvā́ṅs, ririkvā́ṅs, vivikvā́ṅs, rurukvā́ṅs, çuçukvā́ṅs; çuçukvaná, çuçukváni: also before the union-vowel i in okivā́ṅs (RV., once).
+Before v (of the suffixes va, van, vin, etc., and participial vāṅs) the guttural is regularly preserved: thus, ṛkvá, pakvá, vákva; vákvan, ṛ́kvan, rikvan, śukvan, mṛgvan, túgvan, yugvan; ṛ́kvant, pṛ́kvant; vāgvín, vagvaná, vagvanú (with further sonant change); vivakvā́ṅs, ririkvā́ṅs, vivikvā́ṅs, rurukvā́ṅs, śuśukvā́ṅs; śuśukvaná, śuśukváni: also before the union-vowel i in okivā́ṅs (RV., once).
 An exception is yájvan.

 k\.
 The reversion of h in derivation is comparatively rare.
-The final j which is analogous with ç (219) shows much less proclivity to reversion than that which corresponds with c.
+The final j which is analogous with ś (219) shows much less proclivity to reversion than that which corresponds with c.

 l\.
 A like reversion shows itself also to some extent in conjugational